maithili-k/uva-rdm-jan-2024/3-data-storage-publication/yoda-exercise.md

 > * What is the difference between data storage and data archiving?
 When do you do one or the other?
 > * What is the role of metadata here?
 > * Think of all the steps you performed so far, and now think how you would describe this as metadata that can be understood by anyone
 > * What would you like to know about the data/software if you were to reuse someone else's data?
-This is metadata
+This is important metadata
 > * Can you think of a standardized template that you can be used for metadata in your field of work?
-Yoda can support various metadata template
+Yoda can support various metadata templates

 You can find the necessary details to perform the archivng steps [here](https://servicedesk.surf.nl/wiki/display/WIKI/How+to+archive+data+packages).